Ajmal-Asharaf0/PRODIGY_CS_01/README.md

 The Caesar Cipher is one of the simplest and oldest encryption techniques, where each letter in the plaintext is shifted a certain number of places down or up the alphabet.
 This tool provides a straightforward implementation to demonstrate how Caesar Cipher works in practice.
 Features

-  .Encryption: Encrypt any message with a specified shift value.
+    Encryption: Encrypt any message with a specified shift value.
-  .Decryption: Decrypt an encrypted message with the same shift value used for encryption.
+    Decryption: Decrypt an encrypted message with the same shift value used for encryption.
-  .Interactive CLI: Easy-to-use command-line interface (CLI) for user interaction.
+    Interactive CLI: Easy-to-use command-line interface (CLI) for user interaction.

 Usage:

 To use the Caesar Cipher tool, run the Python script (caesar_cipher.py) in your preferred Python environment.
 Follow the prompts to encrypt or decrypt messages interactively.
 Commands

-  .Encrypt: Enter 'E' to encrypt a message.
+    Encrypt: Enter 'E' to encrypt a message.
-  .Decrypt: Enter 'D' to decrypt a message.
+    Decrypt: Enter 'D' to decrypt a message.
-  .Quit: Enter 'Q' to exit the program.
+    Quit: Enter 'Q' to exit the program.

   Examples
 Encrypting a Message: